siva2251/girman_developer_assignment/README.md

 **Part 5 – Customization**

 * Custom Doctype: Employee Investment Declaration
-* Fields: Section 80C, Section 80D, Other Exemptions, Total Investment.
+* Fields: Employee, Section 80C, Section 80D, Other Exemptions.
+* Link this to Payroll so that tax calculations consider these declarations.

 ### 📸 Screenshots